grapehonda/Webcam-Caption-for-SillyTavern/README.md

 ## Setup Face Recognition (Optional but Recommended)
 1. In SillyTavern extension settings, enable "Face Recognition".
 2. Type a name for the person you're uploading (use `{{user}}` for yourself), select 5-10 clear photos of your face.
-3. Click `upload & generate` to process them.
+3. Click `Upload & Generate` to process them.
 4. Use the "Preview Webcam" button to test your camera setup.

 ## Usage